Proven-Paradox/shaper-system/Handbook.md

 These are circumstances that give the character in question an advantage.

 ### Charged
 You have prepared for a strong attack.
 When you have the Charged Advantage, you may choose to make your next Attack or Spell with Boon +6.
-Alternatively, you may increase the Damage Multiplier of the Attack or Spell by 1.
+Alternatively, you may increase the [Damage Multipliers](#damage) of the Attack or Spell by 1.
 Doing so removes the Charged property.
 Some Abilities require the Charged Advantage to function or add additional options to utilize your Charge.

 ### Flight
 You can fly.
 This allows you to move into the airborne parts of the battle grid.
 Airborne movement is otherwise identical to standard movement.